gbif/data-blog/content/post/2019-04-23-gbif-molecular-data-for-users.md

 ### Sampling and sequencing

 The samples are prepared and sequenced.
-A popular growingly approach is [shotgun sequencing](https://en.wikipedia.org/wiki/Shotgun_sequencing), you might also see the term [high-throughput technology](https://en.wikipedia.org/wiki/DNA_sequencing#High-throughput_methods) or NGS technology which is a catch-all term for an array of methods applying to genome sequencing, genome resequencing, transcriptome profiling (RNA-Seq), DNA-protein interactions (ChIP-sequencing), and epigenome characterization.
+A growingly popular approach is [shotgun sequencing](https://en.wikipedia.org/wiki/Shotgun_sequencing), you might also encounter the term [high-throughput technology](https://en.wikipedia.org/wiki/DNA_sequencing#High-throughput_methods) or NGS technology which is a catch-all term for an array of methods applying to genome sequencing, genome resequencing, transcriptome profiling (RNA-Seq), DNA-protein interactions (ChIP-sequencing), and epigenome characterization.

 When comparing data from different sources, it might be a good idea to check which technology was used and was its indented purpose: which organisms are targeted?
 Prokaryotes, eukaryotes, both?
 Which genomics regions are targeted?
 Is everything sequenced or only the 16s?
 What is the error rate for this technology?
 What is the length of the sequences generated? etc.